Solo Travel in Namibia

-Sesriem Canyon is also a must-see as the canyon carved through sedimentary rock is over two million years old.
-The canyon was named after the amount of reigns it took to steer the ox wagons by the settlers here in the Seventeenth Century.
+Sesriem Canyon is also a Namibia must see as the canyon carved through sedimentary rock is over two million years old.
+The canyon was named after the number of reigns it took to steer the ox wagons by the settlers here in the Seventeenth Century.

-From here you can travel to another of the county’s natural wonders: Fish River Canyon, the second largest canyon in the world (after the Grand Canyon).
-It’s 90km to the end of the canyon and you can hike it (it will take you five days and you need a permit) or just go to the lookout point to see this impressive wonder.
+From here you can travel to another of the county’s natural wonders: Fish River Canyon, the second largest canyon in the world (after the Grand Canyon), and a must do in Namibia.
+It’s 90km to the end of the canyon and you can hike this well-known Namibia place (it will take you five days and you need a permit) or just go to the lookout point to see an amazing view of this impressive wonder.

 Namibia has two rivers; the Orange River which borders South Africa (you can actually swim across to the next country but be careful of the currents) and the Zambezi River which unites Namibia with Botswana, Zimbabwe and Zambia and Victoria Falls.

-Other places to see are: the small settlement of Dorabis for arts and crafts, Hardap Dam Resort for water sports, the waterways and floodplains of Impalila Island, Naukfaut Massif for exploring valleys, canyons and cliffs and the ‘fairy circles’ in NamibRand Nature Reserve.
+For nature, Naukfaut Massif is perfect for exploring valleys, canyons and cliffs and the ‘fairy circles’ in NamibRand Nature Reserve.
 You can also take part in a walking safari at Otjumue.

-Namibia is a place of sculptured landscapes, enchanting deserts and fascinating tribes with iconic red dunes and a canyon that is nearly as big as the Grand Canyon – why wouldn't you want to come here!
+Visit Namibia for sculptured landscapes, enchanting deserts and fascinating tribes.
+With iconic red dunes and a canyon that is nearly as big as the Grand Canyon, who wouldn't want to come traveling to Namibia!